Product Liability Attorneys in New York City and Long Island

-Commercial product manufacturers and distributers are responsible for providing consumers with products that will not threaten their health and safety.
-When companies rush products to market, or fail to fulfill this obligation for any number of reasons, personal injuries can result.
+Commercial product manufacturers and distributors are responsible for providing consumers with products that will not threaten their health and safety.
+When companies rush products to market or fail to fulfill this obligation for any number of reasons, personal injuries can result.
 In fact, according to U.S. Consumer Product Safety Commission statistics, nearly 30 million American sustain injuries every year due to defective products.
 These injuries can lead to serious physical, emotional, and financial outcomes, placing tremendous burdens on victims and their families.
-If you or a loved one have suffered a defective product injury, the personal injury attorneys at Levine & Slavit, PLLC can represent you in a product liability lawsuit in the greater New York City and Long Island area.
-At Levine & Slavit, PLLC we have been providing just personal injury verdicts and settlements to our clients for decades.
-Contact us today to learn more about our expertise, and determine whether the circumstances of your injury warrant legal action.
+If you or a loved one have suffered a defective product injury, the personal injury attorneys at Levine & Slavit, PLLC can represent you in a product liability lawsuit.
+We have been providing just personal injury verdicts and settlements to our clients for decades.

 Defining Defective Products